Accommodation and living in Berlin

 In case of an acute and urgent psychological crisis, please go to the emergency department of the nearest hospital.
 There is also a 24/7 telephone line for psychological counselling in a case of crisis available to all Berliners, the Berliner Krisendienst with multilingual professionals.

 If you experience sexual harassment or sexual violence, contact the Berlin Police(emergency call: 110).
-You can find additional advice, links and support in case of sexual harassment and violence at the website of the women's* representative of ASH Berlin as well as via bff - women against violence e.V. (website available in English, Turkish and Arabic) for an overview of external support services.
+You can find additional advice, links and support in case of sexual harassment and violence at the website of the gender equality officers of ASH Berlin as well as via bff - women against violence e.V. (website available in English, Turkish and Arabic) for an overview of external support services.

 Overview of emergency contacts